jointag/JTProximitySDK-Android/README.md

 - xxhdpi
 - xxxhdpi

-In order to customize the title, include in your project a string resource named `jointag_notification_title`.
+In order to customize the title for all notifications, include in your project a string resource named `jointag_notification_title`.

+To customize the message of the monitoring notification, include in your project a string resource named `jointag_notification_message`.

+## Receive custom events

+You can receive custom advertising events (if configured in the backend) to integrate application-specific features by registering a `CustomActionListener` object using the `addCustomActionListener` method of `ProximitySDK`.

+When the application user interacts with a custom-action notification, the `onCustomAction` method is invoked by passing a `payload` string object.

+Since the `CustomActionListener` object is retained by `ProximitySDK`, remember to remove the listener when the owning instance is being deallocated to avoid unwanted retaining or NullPointerException.
+It is therefore good practice to use a long-life object as CustomActionListener, such as the Application object.